List of Endeavour characters: Joan Thursday

 Joan Thursday is Inspector Thursday's daughter.
 She is in her early to mid-twenties and works at a bank in Oxford.
 She is portrayed by Sara Vickers.

 In the original script for the pilot, the character was originally called Jackie Stokes.

 Series 1

 Joan is introduced in the second episode of Series 1 and in the final episode of Series 1, goes out on a date with DS Jakes, who takes her to the Moonlight Rooms nightclub in Oxford.
 While dancing, Jakes fondles Joan, who brushes him off and is escorted home by Morse.

 Series 2

 Beginning in Series 2, upon his return to the Oxford City Police following several months of light duty, Joan begins taking a romantic interest in the young Endeavour.
-However, her interest is unreciprocated.
+However, her interest is not openly reciprocated.
+Morse works hand-in-glove with her father and may therefore be guarded about moving forward with her.

 Series 3

 Joan appears sporadically throughout Series 3, although her relationship with Morse is cheerful.
 In the Series 3 finale, the bank where Joan works is robbed and she is taken hostage, along with the other employees and Morse, who comforts her during the saga and supports her through it, the two of them glad of each other's company during the ordeal.
 When she tries to save Morse from the robbers, one of her colleagues is shot and dies for which Joan blames herself in the aftermath.
 Subsequently, she decides to leave Oxford, just as Morse recognises the depth of his feelings for her.
 On running to meet Joan, he finds her ready to depart and despite his attempt to confess his love for her, leaves it unspoken and decides to let her go.
 The two share a moment of what could have been before Joan heads to the train-station, leaving her family devastated and a wedge between Thursday and Morse as a consequence of her departure.